Elementary education in Montessori is the natural continuation of Children’s House.

 It is also an important moment for the development of morality, discriminating between good and bad.

-The teachers foster this motivation with a prepared environment, rich in materials and activities that respond to their interests.
+The teachers foster children’s motivation with a prepared environment, rich in materials and activities that respond to their interests.

-GIMS is a Bilingual school, in accreditation process by the Middle States Association.
+GIMS is a Bilingual school, accredited by the Middle States Association of Schools and Colleges.
 Part of the curriculum is taught by english-speaking Montessori teachers.

 This begins with the basic principles of the decimal system, odd and even numbers, counting, reading and formation of long numbers.

 Progressively, using multisensory materials, the children begin to carry out the first operations: addition, subtraction, multiplication and division.